-Table 4
+Table 4: Performance of the model – predicted price versus actual price

 Evidently, the model did not perform well.
 However, as the model was working from a limited input dataset (m=6), this result is to be expected.
-Using the squared error of the distance between the predicted and actual price, the accuracy of each prediction was calculated..
-Below is a plot of the entire dataset of 569 values, plotted with a regression trendline.is
+Using the squared error of the distance between the predicted and actual price, the accuracy of each prediction was calculated.
+Below is a plot of the entire dataset of 569 values, plotted with a regression trendline.
+As it is not possible to graphically represent this model in Euclidian space due to the number of input features, the figure below was used.
+It predicts the performance of the model versus the actual response variable from our input data for each point.

-Figure 1
+Figure 1: Performance of the model – predicted price versus actual price

-theof the regression line in Figure 1 theFrom these results an R squared value of 0.6487 was recorded.
-Examining the regression line for the we can see that the slope is 0.0907 with an intercept of 298423.
-The R squared value indicates how closely the data is fitted to the regression line.
-In this model, a value of 1 would mean perfect prediction for each sample i.e. each input vector perfectly influenced our model to come up with the correct price.
+For a perfect prediction, the slope of the regression line in Figure 1 would be 1 and the intercept would be zero; indicating that our data input x would yield a perfect prediction y.
+In other words: y=x.
 While this is not a realistic target, it bounds our optimal solution.
-This r squared value indicates that the majority of input data had a correlatory effect on the price of the house.
-The y intercept lies at €298,423, highlighting an inaccuracy in the model.
-This is the price that the model would predict at a house price of €0.00.
+Examining the regression line for the predicted price versus actual price we can see that the slope is 0.0907 with an intercept of 298423.

-0.0907+ 298423 (2)6)
+y=0.0907x+ 298423 (6)

 The resulting predictions demonstrate low accuracy most likely as a result of the small sample size.